Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Polygon

-To verify contracts on polygon we use the [truffle-plugin-verify](https://github.com/rkalis/truffle-plugin-verify#usage) so the only requirement is your Polygonscan API Key which can be created on polygonscan, once created created set that in your .env file and based on the strategy that was deployed run any of these commands
+To verify contracts on polygon we use the [truffle-plugin-verify](https://github.com/rkalis/truffle-plugin-verify#usage) package.
+The only requirement is to have a Polygonscan API Key, which can be created on polygonscan.
+Once created, set the API KEY value to the key `POLYGONSCAN_API_KEY` in your `.env` file.
+Based on the strategy that was deployed, run any of these commands:
 `yarn verify:polygon:curve` or `yarn verify:polygon:aaveV2` or `yarn verify:polygon:aaveV3` or `yarn verify:polygon:no-external-strategy`.

 ## Celo

-Due to the ipfs provider rate limitations for verifying through sourcify the celo contracts currently need to be verified manually on celo explorer.
+Due to the ipfs provider rate limitations to verifying the smart contracts through sourcify, contracts deployed to celo have to be verified manually on celo explorer.

 # Merkle Root Generation for Whitelisted Contracts